shaoqisz/state_machine_computing/README.md

     }
 ]
 ```
-2. Configure the `JSON` file in the State Machine File.
+2. Configure this `JSON` file as the State Machine File of the `Configure'.

 #### Step 2: Define Transitions